-The Conveyable Element of the Flow shall be marked by a specialization of the Operational Data stereotype.
-For a cyberphysical system, it can also be a Resource.
+The Conveyable Element of the Flow shall be marked by a specialization of the Operational Data metadata element.
+For a cyber-physical system, it can also be a Resource.
 SysML models of cyber and cyber-physical systems shall avoid using Carrier Data as Conveyable Element in Flows.
 The Carrier Interface for the Conveying Element (channel) shall be used instead.

-Figure 6 Flow
+metadata def 'Flow' {

+part 'conveys': 'Conveyable Element';

+part 'carried by': 'Conveying Element';

+part 'produced by': 'Replaceable Unit';

+part 'consumed by': 'Replaceable Unit';

+}

+'''

+conveys:Conveyable Element[1]

-conveys:Conveyable Element[1] Specifies an Conveyable Element conveyed by this Flow (e.g Operational Data or a Resource) carried by:Conveying Element[1] Specifies a Conveying Element through which the Flow is conveyed produced by:Replaceable Unit[1] Specifies the producer of the Flow consumed by:Replaceable Unit[1] Specifies the consumer of the Flow
+Specifies an Conveyable Element conveyed by this Flow (e.g Operational Data or a Resource)

+carried by:Conveying Element[1]

+Specifies a Conveying Element through which the Flow is conveyed produced by:Replaceable Unit[1]

+consumed by:Replaceable Unit[1]

+Specifies the producer of the Flow

+Specifies the consumer of the Flow

-From the SPECTRA profile perspective, Flow is an optional stereotype, since it represents the same concept as the UML metaclass it extends, called Information Flow.
+From the SPECTRA metadata perspective, Flow is an optional metadata, since it represents the same concept as the SysML element it extends, called flow connection usage.
 Once SPECTRA Replaceable Units are identified, SPECTRA Flows can be derived from the meta information of the SysML model, such as Information Flows, connectors and ports.